 They are the reason I have always had this passion for the insurance industry, because of them I have reached this point where I am able to serve those people who need their insurance taken care of, even if it means going against (their) wishes.
 They always told us that we need to be honest when dealing with people and we must never lie or steal.
 When you find yourself working with people who cannot take care of themselves or their families, you must stick to your morals and be honest with them.
 We should treat everyone like family; not just close friends or loved ones but everyone in life and business as well – especially our clients!

-From the beginner to the most experienced, there are four steps that every new agent must take.
+From the most beginner to the most experienced, there are three steps that every new agent must take.

 Step 2: Learning and growing.

 Step 3: Make friends with people in your industry.

 In my experience, there is one major mistake that most agents make which is not learning or growing from the first step to the third step.
 If you haven’t become good friends with people in your industry before you go into it, then you’ll probably have a hard time finding agents who will be better than your friends.
 Agents who are too familiar with the insurance industry may be overly friendly, but they won’t provide you with information that will help you find out what exactly it takes to be successful in this business.
 You need to build a large network of contacts and get involved in different events (like seminars), and start attending as many of them as possible so that you can gain an insight into what’s going on in your field and how other agents are doing things.
 This isn’t easy by any means, but if you stick at it long enough, eventually you can become very familiar with other agents in your field which will give you an edge when applying for jobs as an insurance agent so don’t give up without trying!